Jeff Torborg: Coaching, managing, and broadcasting career

-After a successful ten-year career as a catcher with the Dodgers and Angels, Torborg switched to coaching.
-In 1977, he became the manager of the Cleveland Indians (a position he held for three years).
+In 1977, Torborg became the bullpen coach of the Cleveland Indians.
+On June 19th, the Indians fired manager Frank Robinson and Torborg assumed the position.
+Torborg's first two games as a major league manager came that day in a doubleheader against the Detroit Tigers, with Cleveland defeating the Tigers in both games, 4-2 and 4-0.
+Torborg's Indians proceeded to win his first seven games as Cleveland manager, which also extended an Indians win streak to nine games before the team lost to Detroit 6-4 at Tiger Stadium on June 25th.
+Torborg held the position as Indians manager for three years, compiling a 157-201 record.

 He was a coach on the New York Yankees from 1979 to 1988.
 In 1989, Torborg left the Yankees to become the manager of the Chicago White Sox.
 A year after he took the helm, the White Sox won 94 games, which was a 25-game improvement from the team's 1989 season.
 For his efforts with the 1990 White Sox, Torborg won the American League Manager of the Year Award.
-Torborg would stay with the White Sox for one more year before moving to the New York Mets.
+Torborg stayed with the White Sox for one more year before moving to the New York Mets on a four-year deal of $1.7 million that dwarfed his previous deal of $250,000 a year.